henrylwilliams/minepeon-plugin-MobileMinerApp/README.md

 Available Add-ons
 ==============
 ###MobileMinerApp Addon
+The MobileMiner apps allow you to remotely monitor and control your Bitcoin, Litecoin, and other Cryptocoin mining rigs.
+Setup is simple and there are no firewall changes or port-forwarding required.
+Created by Nathanial Woolls, more information regarding MobileMinerApp can be found here, http://mobileminerapp.com.

-Instructions to install MobileMinerApp add-on for MinePeon:
+######Instructions to install MobileMinerApp add-on for MinePeon:

 ```
 cd /opt/minepeon/http/